mconnaker/awsrc/docs/index.md

 - CI/CD (Frontend / backend)

 ## Why take the challenge
 I am a veteran of on-premise solutions and on-premise virtualization platforms.
 I have over ten years of professional experience working with Windows servers 2008,2012,2016 and 2019 and desktops XP through 10.
-I've worked with network devices (Sonicwall, Cisco, Meraki, etc.), virtualization platforms (Hyper-V, VMware), storage systems (EC2) and more.
+I've worked with network devices (Sonicwall, Cisco, Meraki, etc.), virtualization platforms (Hyper-V, VMware), storage systems (EMC) and more.

 Over the last 2 and half years, I have restructured my skills to focus on cloud native.
 I worked for two years in internal Managed Services at IBM in the IBM Cloud and the last five months as a AWS Site Reliability Engineer.
 In fact, I've only recent achieved my AWS SysOps Administration certification.

 For me, the challenge meant learning more about the components of AWS.
-While I have worked in AWS fluidly, My core work is in ec2, RDS, iaaC, VPCs, and IAM.
-This mean there were still things I do not know or have a bit of working knowledge in - coding in JavaScript and Python, configuring API Gateways, configuring CloudFront, Amazon Certificate Manager, and Lambda Functions.
+While I have worked in AWS fluidly, My core work is in ec2, RDS, iaaC, VPCs, CloudWatch, CloudTrail, Security Groups, and IAM.
+This meant there were still services that either I do not know or have a bit of working knowledge in, but never done fron scratch - coding in JavaScript and Python, configuring API Gateways, configuring CloudFront, Amazon Certificate Manager, and Lambda Functions.

 ## Completing the Challenge
 I completed the challenge by breaking down what was needed.
 I also skipped over using IaaC in this challenge only because I wanted to learn and understand the Management Console.
 I will most likely go back over this and build a proper IaaC and redeploy the API in the static website to point to it later on.